bjt-user/Linux/background_commands.md

 ```
 nohup ./whileecho.sh &
 ```
-to redirect the output to a file named nohup.out.
+to redirect the output to a file named nohup.out.\
+And your session will not be interrupted anymore.

+#### show jobs

 Use the jobs utility to display the status of all stopped and background jobs in the current shell session:
 ```